evan-a-blosser-1/Color_Select/README.md

 # Color_Select

-This is a color palette selection tool, with screen color capture capabilities!
+- This is a color palette selection tool, with screen color capture capabilities!

-All HTML color codes are displayed after they are chosen and can be saved in a text file for later use.
+- All HTML color codes are displayed after they are chosen and can be saved in a text file for later use.

+*All images are open domain, stock photos, or of my best bud Loki* :)

 # Installation